DLochmelis33/kmm-research/kotlin-native/aoPassBenchmarking/README.md

 Output will be shown in stdout.

-This method of benchmarking _**is kind of legacy**_.
-Its main goal is to check that all variants for calling the compiler are properly working and to compare their performance in the simplest way.
-To run proper benchmarks, even for custom tests, `konanRun` from main compiler project should be used.
+This method of benchmarking _**is legacy**_.
+Its main goal was to check that all variants for calling the compiler are properly working and to compare their performance in the simplest way.
+To run proper benchmarks, even for custom tests, see the section below.

 ## Proper benchmarking